howerj/libforth/libforth.md

 Duplicate two items on the stack.

-* 'line'        ( address -- address )

-Given an address print out the address and the contents of the four consecutive addresses and push the original address plus four.
-This is a helper word for 'list'.

 * '('           ( -- )

 This will read the input stream until encountering a ')' character, it is used for comments.

-* 'lister'        ( address-1 address-2 -- )

-Given two memory address, address-2 being the larger address, print out the contents of memory between those two addresses, inclusively.

 * 'allot'       ( amount -- )